jason-zetaris/spark-website/developer-tools.md

 <h4>Solving a binary incompatibility</h4>

-If you believe that your binary incompatibilies are justified or that MiMa reported false positives (e.g. the reported binary incompatibilities are about a non-user facing API), you can filter them out by adding an exclusion in [project/MimaExcludes.scala](https://github.com/apache/spark/blob/master/project/MimaExcludes.scala)
+If you believe that your binary incompatibilities are justified or that MiMa reported false positives (e.g. the reported binary incompatibilities are about a non-user facing API), you can filter them out by adding an exclusion in [project/MimaExcludes.scala](https://github.com/apache/spark/blob/master/project/MimaExcludes.scala)